 3 p.m. | 3:30 p.m. | 4 p.m.

-With advance notice, Rienzi offers tours in French, German, Italian, Polish, Portuguese, Russian, and Spanish.
+• With advance notice, Rienzi offers docent-led tours in Spanish, French, German, Italian, Polish, Portuguese, and Russian.

 $8 for adults; $4 for MFAH members; $5 for senior adults, students with ID, and youth (13–18); free for children 12 and younger.